by John Glanfield and Colin Sully

 Following the dissolution of Missenden Abbey, the lands at Lee were given to John Russell, 1st Earl of Bedford a loyal servant to the King.

-Next month, we learn how the Bedfords (and the Hawthorns and the Plaistowes) shaped the next 300 years of the history of The Lee.
+In the next instalment, we learn how the Bedfords (and the Hawthorns and the Plaistowes) shaped the next 300 years of the history of The Lee.
 We also learn of a shake-up in parish boundaries with the arrival of Arthur Lasenby Liberty.